NordicEC/EC4py/docs/source/package/ec4py_args.md

 # Arguments

-EC4py defines some global string constant, that can be used as arguments to functions to adjust their behavior.
+EC4py defines some global string constants, that can be used as arguments to functions to adjust their behavior.

 These string constants can be imported:

 ```python
    from ec4py import *
 ```
-Here below follows all the string constant and their mening as a argument to a function.
+Here below follows all the string constants and their meaning when used as an argument to a function.

 ## For adjusting the reference electrode